-Communication of reliable information about our activity is part of Galp’s commitment to establish a strong relationship with stakeholders, enabling a continuous, clear and transparent dialogue with them.
+Communication of reliable information about our activity is part of Galp’s commitment to establish a strong relationship with stakeholders, incrementing greater ESG disclosure, clarity and accuracy.

 Our reporting of non-financial information is designed to provide a global, transparent and accurate overview of the processes by which we create economic, environmental and social value.
-This information is publicly presented, and submitted to third party verification, in the company's annual integrated report, on our website, and in other relevant forms of communication, such as GRI Standards Table, which also includes the demonstration of alignment with the principles of the United Nations Global Compact (Communication on Progress) and the Sustainable Development Goals of United Nations, and the TCFD Table with our response to the TCFD Task Force on Climate Financial Disclosures recommendations.
+We disclose it publicly in the company's annual integrated report, on our website, and in other relevant forms of communication, guaranteeing that the majority of this information is verified by an independent third-party.

-We communicate our non-financial information in line with the applicable standards and with internationally acknowledged guidelines, namely:
+We communicate our non-financial information in line with the applicable standards and internationally acknowledged guidelines, namely:

-- The guidelines on integrated reporting from the International Integrated Reporting Council (IIRC);
+- The guidelines on integrated reporting from the Value Reporting Foundation (VRF);

-- The principles of inclusion, relevance and accountability of the stakeholders provided by the AccountAbility norm AA1000 AccountAbility Principles Standard (AA1000APS 2008);
+- The principles of inclusion, materiality, responsiveness and impact set in the AccountAbility norm AA1000 AccountAbility Principles Standard (AA1000AP 2018);

-- The Financial Stability Board's (FSB) Task Force on Climate-related Financial Disclosure (TCFD) initiative, regarding the disclosure of the financial risks connected to climate change;
+- The recommendations of the Financial Stability Board's (FSB) Task Force on Climate-related Financial Disclosure (TCFD) regarding the disclosure of climate related financial risks;

-- THE principles of the United Nations Global Compact (UNGC); and
+- The principles of the United Nations Global Compact (UNGC);

 Performance monitoring and verification